The administration is monitoring the situation with COVID-19 closely and will keep this page updated frequently.

 The COVID-19 support is 50% off the first-year tuition, which could equal approximately $6,000.
-This is for any full-time online or on-campus student who is enrolling for an undergraduate or graduate degree.
+This is for any new first-year, full-time online or on-campus student who is enrolling for an undergraduate or graduate degree.
 This tuition cut is still pairable with federal funding, student loans, grants, and any additional financial assistance the student receives from outside parties.
 Furthermore, a student may qualify for federal loans to help not only assist with tuition but also living expenses (note: PIU's general scholarship rule applies).

 Piedmont International University is here to help provide future security to families through investment in education.